 - User Generated.
 Let your customers create and share content about your brand for you.
 The #ShareaCoke campaign quickly comes to mind as an example.
 It encouraged Coke drinkers to share photos and stories about when, where and with who they enjoyed a Coke.
 The campaign not only demonstrates, but creates, community by tapping into consumer feelings about the product.

 - Spotlight People.
 Behind every successful brand are people.
 Think of the television ads for Honey Bunches of Oats.
 The goal is to sell cereal, but the ad focuses on the people making and packaging the cereal.
 Personalize your brand by featuring those who design, build or deliver your product or service.
 For an airline it might be the ground crew.
 In healthcare, go beyond the white coat and give patients a sense of who their provider is outside the hospital.
 For a utility it’s the line crew who responds at a moment’s notice when there is an outage.
 People relate to people.
 Give life to your brand by showcasing the people behind it.

 - Offer an Experience.
 Further building on people connecting with people, don’t tell someone what it feels like to complete a marathon, a triathlon or an obstacle course.
 Show them.
 Put them in the moment.
 Connect with their emotions about the thrill of finishing or being defeated, but trying again.
 Travel to new places, reunite with family or make possible the impossible.
 Through a shared, virtual experience, you can inspire people to rise up, sign up or show up.

 Being social on social media is all about the human experience and connecting with people emotionally.
-It’s about walking the talk and giving your brand life beyond the product, place or service you offer.
+It’s about walking the talk and giving your brand life beyond the product or service you offer.
 Need help?
+A professional marketing agency can help elevate your social media game.
 Let’s connect.
-Email Lfanaras@mill-im.com or call 877-873-7445.
+Email Lfanaras@mill.agency or call 877-873-7445.